 The modular and extensible architecture of \texttt{torchsom} allows users to add new visualizations, customize functionalities, and extend core components.
 This flexibility facilitates rapid experimentation and adaptation, while also encouraging contributions from the open-source community.
-By supporting integration and customization, \texttt{torchsom} serves as a reference implementation for both research and production environments, empowering users to advance and tailor \gls{som} applications to their specific requirements.
+By supporting integration and customization, \texttt{torchsom} serves as a reference implementation for both research and production environments, enabling users to extend and tailor \gls{som} applications to their specific requirements.